cablehead/levee/docs/http.md

     Convenience to consume the entire response body and return it as a string.

+- `save(name)`

+    Convenience to stream the entire response body to the given filename.

 - `discard()`

     Convenience to discard the entire response body using a minimal amount of